 He completed his research fellowships in basic neurophysiology in Basel and sleep in Ann Arbor, Boston and Madison.
 His major scientific interests are the relationship between sleep and neurological disorders, narcolepsy, and the teaching of general neurology.
 He uses clinical and experimental approaches and has published more than 500 articles and eight books.

 Prof. Bassetti has previously served as president of the European Neurological Society, European Sleep Research Society and Swiss Neurological Society, and founded the Swiss Federation of Clinical Neurosocieties.
 He is an elected member of the Swiss Academy of Medical Sciences, which he served as board member for eight years.
-He has been president of the European Academy of Neurology since 2020 and was appointed Dean of the Medical Faculty in Bern that same year.
+He served as president of the European Academy of Neurology from 2020 to 2022 and was appointed dean of the Faculty of Medicine in Bern in 2020.

 The EAN promotes the collaboration between specialists, professions and societies to reduce the burden of neurological diseases.